PDF Download: PSA Constitution and Bylaws – Approved October 2022.pdf

 Section 2.
 Formal Affiliation.
-Formal affiliation with any group, organization or individual for the purpose of enhancing the Association’s effectiveness in collective negotiations shall be in accordance with the procedures described herein for amending the constitution.
+Decisions concerning formal affiliation with any group or organization (or disaffiliation therefrom) for the purpose of enhancing the Association’s effectiveness in collective negotiations and/or for other Association purposes shall be in accordance with the procedures described herein for amending the Constitution.

 Section 1.
 Budget Committee.
 The Budget Committee shall consist of no fewer than three (3) members.
-It shall assist the Governing Board in preparing the annual budget and shall carry out other such duties as shall devolve upon them.
+It shall assist the Treasurer (or Treasurer/Secretary), the Association Staff and the Governing Board in preparing the annual budget and overseeing the finances of Chapter.

 Section 3.
 Membership Committee.
-The Membership Committee shall be comprised of no fewer than three (3) members.
-This committee shall encourage members of the bargaining unit to join the New Jersey Institute of Technology Professional Staff Association/AAUP.
-The PSA/AAUP staff shall keep records of the active membership of the Association.
+The Membership Committee shall consist of no fewer than three (3) members.
+This committee shall engage, educate and encourage employees within the Negotiations Unit to join the Association as members.

 Section 4.
 Negotiations Committee.